 He has been an active member of the Lansing Theatre community since his first musical at the age of 7.
 Shows including Music Man, Little Shop of Horrors, Urinetown, Hairspray, Into the Woods, Mary Poppins and Rent.

-Other Musical endeavors include being the Tenor section leader at First Presbyterian Church, singing with the newly formed “TBD a capella’, and performing with the Lange Choral Ensemble for the last 8 years.
+Other Musical endeavors include being the Tenor section leader at First Presbyterian Church, singing with the newly formed “TBD a capella’, and performing with the Lange Choral Ensemble for eight years.

 Benjamin also loves working with kids.
 He graduated from Michigan State University with honors with a bachelors degree in Family and Community Studies.
 With that degree, Benjamin aspires to work in the non-profit sector and give back to his community any way he can.
 He has been a volunteer with Big Brothers Big Sisters for the last three years.
 He is currently the Manager of Community Engagement and Special Projects for the Wharton Center at Michigan State University.
 Benjamin is also certified to teach early childhood music of children K-5th grade through the Gordon Institute for Music Learning.
 He currently assists a “Making Music” class for children at the MSU Community Music School.
 Benjamin is also the owner and instructor of Munchkin Music Makers which brings early childhood music enrichment classes to children around the greater Lansing area.